staticpagesjs/renderers/packages/twig/README.md

 > The defined functions above can be an async functions or regular sync functions.
 No restrictions like the underlying Twing package makes where you allowed to use async functions only.

+> Everything provided by Twing and Marked is also exported from this package (for advanced configuration).

 ### `markedOptions` defaults
 This package uses the default options of the [official marked defaults](https://marked.js.org/using_advanced#options):